mirror-shades/para/readme.md

 ### Step 4: Transpile

-The compressed format can be transpiled into other serialization languages:
+The compressed format can be transpiled into other formats:

 ```json
 {